Paradeluxe/Praditor/README.md

 </p>

 ## Features
-Praditor is a **speech onset detector** that automatically detects all the possible boundaries between silence and sound sections.
+Praditor is a **speech onset detector** that automatically detects all the possible boundaries between silence and sound sections, and generates output as PointTiers in .TextGrid file.

  - Onset/Offset Detection
  - Silence Detection